Try K-Beauty Sunscreen & Leave The Residue Behind

 Korean beauty has already made a name for itself in leading the innovative-product charge — with everything from sheet to hydrogel masks, essences, ampoules, and now sunscreen.
 Those aforementioned run-ins with SPFs that leave behind a ghostly white residue (or worse, a clogged-pore party)?
 A thing of the past with K-beauty's superlight formulas that also tote hydrating, plumping, and oil-balancing benefits, too.

-Ahead, a lineup of top-rated internet favorites that we'll be keeping on heavy rotation as our new summer-skin MVPs.
+Ahead, a lineup of top-rated internet favourites that we'll be keeping on heavy rotation as our new summer-skin MVPs.